jensen-benard/analysis-obsidian-notes/Statement - a natural number is less than another if and only its successor is less than or equal to the other.md

 $$ b \gt a$$
 from the [[Definition - order of natural numbers]].

-Since we have proven both directions, the statement is proven.
+Since we have proven both directions, the statement is proven true.